SamK-RFI/volume-segmantics/README.md

 \* Encoders with asterisk not compatible with PAN.

-## Using the API

-You can use the functionality of the package in your own program via the API, this is [documented here](https://diamondlightsource.github.io/volume-segmantics/).
-This interface is the one used by [SuRVoS2](https://github.com/DiamondLightSource/SuRVoS2), a client/server GUI application that allows fast annotation and segmentation of volumetric data.

 ## Contributing

 We welcome contributions from the community.
-Please take a look at out [contribution guidelines](https://github.com/DiamondLightSource/volume-segmantics/blob/main/CONTRIBUTING.md) for more information.
+Please take a look at out [contribution guidelines](https://github.com/rosalindfranklininstitute/volume-segmantics/blob/main/CONTRIBUTING.md) for more information.

 ## Citation